zentricdev/dataplay-php-j4f/src/SkyNet/README.md

 The `Command.php` file serves as the entry point, where the Terminator is instantiated, assigned its target, and ordered to fulfill its mission.

-The `Command.php` file serves as the entry point, where the Terminator is instantiated, assigned its target, and ordered to fulfill its mission.

 ## PHP Concepts Illustrated

 This project leverages several design patterns and modern PHP features (8.1+).